pr4aveen/tp/docs/DeveloperGuide.md

 ### Timers and Durations
 The time tracking features in Momentum are implemented using `TimerWrapper` and `WorkDuration` objects.
 The below diagram illustrates the relevant classes that work together to produce statistics

  ![StopTimerSequenceDiagram](images/TimerDurationClassDiagram.png)

 Each project has a `TimerWrapper` that can be started and stopped by the user (using the `start`/`stop` commands).
-The timerWrapper does not run actively (counting each second/millisecond), instead it records the time when it was started, and the time when it was stopped.
+The timer does not run actively (counting each second/millisecond), instead it records the time when it was started, and the time when it was stopped.

-This implementation was chosen because it allows Momentum's timers to continue running even when the application is closed, bye saving the timerWrapper's start/stop times together with project data.
-We chose to give each `Project` its own timerWrapper as that allows Momentum to support running multiple timers concurrently, one for each project, for users that want to multi-task.
+This implementation was chosen because it allows Momentum's timers to continue running even when the application is closed, bye saving the timer's start/stop times together with project data.
+We chose to give each `Project` its own timer as that allows Momentum to support running multiple timers concurrently, one for each project, for users that want to multi-task.

 A `WorkDuration` represents a period of time that the user spent working on a project.
-Each `Project` contains a list of `WorkDuration` that represents each time the each the user starts and stops the timerWrapper for the project.
+Each `Project` contains a list of `WorkDuration` that represents each time the each the user starts and stops the timer for the project.

 We chose to do this implementation to allow for flexibility in calculating statistics